 The closest thing MV has to a hipster Brooklyn restaurant, this space is a beautiful loft in downtown Edgartown, complete with a shuffleboard table, an excellent cocktail menu, and some creative eats.
 I love their veggie board, which includes beet tartar, mushroom pate and pickled fennel.
 It’s not a must for dinner, but a great place to get a drink afterwards when the bar scene picks up.

 This harbor-side restaurant is pretty run-of-the-mill in terms of vineyard offerings (a shrimp cocktail here, lobster roll with truffle fries there), but you can’t beat the view.
-It’s a great place to sit by the water and have a dozen oysters around sunset.
+It’s a great place to sit by the water and have a dozen oysters around sunset with a glass of wine.

 I haven’t been in years, but Detente is still considered one of the best spots for refined fine dining on the island.
-I’m a casual gal, so I usually opt for State Road or one of Chris Fischer’s meals.
+I’m a casual gal, so I usually opt for State Road or Beach Road.
 But to each their own.

 Sometimes you just want to take a break from the seafood frenzy and settle down with a big juicy burger.
 Atria opened up a more casual burger outpost in their basement that has a great wine cellar feel, and a nice wine list to match.
 Make sure to specify downstairs if making a reservation.
 Also, ask if there will be live music as it’s sometimes hard to hear your dinner companions, if so.